wmcbrine/PDCurses/sdl2/README.md

 The default font (if not redefined) is based on the OS:

-- Windows: C:/Windows/Fonts/lucon.ttf
+- Windows: C:/Windows/Fonts/consola.ttf

-- Mac: /Library/Fonts/Courier New.ttf
+- Mac: /Library/Fonts/Menlo.ttc

-- Other: /usr/share/fonts/truetype/freefont/FreeMono.ttf
+- Other: /usr/share/fonts/truetype/dejavu/DejaVuSansMono.ttf

 Backgrounds